Emerald Ash Borer

 Ash trees that are killed by EAB will quickly become brittle and fall apart, creating potential hazards to public safety.
 As Ash trees on public streets decline, the Department of Public Works will have the trees removed by private contractors.
 The removal of Ash trees will be prioritized and scheduled based on condition, size, and threat.
 If you notice a declining Ash tree in City right-of-way adjacent to your home, that you would like to be considered for removal, please call us at 636-458-0440.

 Finally, the City will also take advantage of grants when available.
-For example, the City of Wildwood was awarded a Missouri Department of Conservation $10,000 TRIM Grant for the removal of declining Ash trees on several City streets in Fall 2016 and again in Fall 2017.
-The 2016 TRIM grant, which stands for Tree Resource Improvement and Maintenance, covered the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
+For example, the City of Wildwood has been awarded several Missouri Department of Conservation Tree Resource Improvement and Maintenance (TRIM) grants for the removal of declining Ash trees on City streets in 2016, 2017, and 2018.
+The 2016 TRIM grant included the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
 This work was completed in Spring 2017.
-While the 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
+The 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
+The 2018 TRIM grant was used to remove and replace 92 Ash trees in the Spring of 2019.

 Unfortunately, the scope and impact of the EAB infestation will be significant, and the resultant loss of ash trees will have a visual impact within many of our neighborhoods and streets over the coming years.
 For the latest information, please check the City of Wildwood website.
 More information about the EAB can be found at the links below: